-I can still remember how challenging it seemed when I first tried to remove hair in Photoshop.
+I can still remember how challenging it seemed when I first tried to crop hair in Photoshop.
 That’s because dealing with the random and intricate edges of hair is a very different beast, even if you are familiar with doing so.

 Fortunately, after working in Photoshop for years, I have my favorite method that I consistently utilize and am confident will help you get your desired outcomes.